RecordsKeeper/multichain/docs/source/stream.rst

 You have to pass these two arguments to the retrieve function call:

 * Stream name: which you want to access
-* Transaction id: id of the data you want to retrieve
+* Transaction id: id of the data that you want to retrieve

 .. code-block:: python

     retrieve(stream, txid)    #call retrieve function with stream and txid as the required parameters result = retrieve(stream, txid)

-    print result    #prints info of the transaction
+    print result  #prints data

-It will return the item's details like publisher address, key value, confirmations, hexdata and transaction id.
+It will return the data corresponding to the passed transaction id.

 **3. Retrieve an item against a particular publisher address**